Real Analysis: Metric Spaces

 Isometries

 An isometry is a function between two metric spaces that preserves the distance between points.
-Formally, given two metric spaces $(X, d_X)$ and $(Y, d_Y)$, an isometry is a function $f : X \rightarrow Y$ where $d_X(a, b) = d_Y(f(a), f(b))$ for all $a, b \in X.$ If an isometry is bijective, it is called a global isometry.
+Formally, given two metric spaces $(X, d_X)$ and $(Y, d_Y)$, an isometry is a function $f : X \rightarrow Y$ where $d_X(a, b) = d_Y(f(a), f(b))$ for all $a, b \in X.$ In this case, $X$ and $Y$ are said to be isometric.
+If an isometry is bijective, it is called a global isometry, and the two spaces in question are globally isometric.
 The word "isometry" comes from the Greek prefix "isos," which means "equal," and "metron," which means "measure."

 In Euclidean space, isometries are rigid body movements.
 That is to say, the image of a shape under an isometry will be the same as the preimage, just oriented differently in space, rather than stretched, sheared, broken, or otherwise deformed.
 The three main kinds of isometry are translation, rotation, and reflection.